kevinmatthes/orvaenting/README.md

 }
 ```

-Please always add a `note` which commit had been the latest one when this
+Please always add to this template the `date` of the latest commit when this
-repository was accessed.
+repository was accessed and name the commit as a `note`.

 <!----------------------------------------------------------------------------->